About The Vitiligo Society

-Lisa decided to become a supporter of The Vitiligo Society immediately after one her family member was diagnosed with vitiligo.
-In February 2020 she was appointed as Trustee.
+Lisa decided to become a supporter of The Vitiligo Society immediately after one of her family members was diagnosed with vitiligo.
+In February 2020 she was appointed as a Trustee.

 Her aim is to raise more awareness about this skin condition and provide support to people with vitiligo and especially young children.

-Lisa is very passionate about governance and since a young age, she has always been fascinated by the voluntary sector, as a matter of fact, she works as a governance professional for charitable organisations.
+Lisa is very passionate about governance and since a young age, she has always been fascinated by the voluntary sector and works as a governance professional for charitable organisations.

 Patrons of the Society